wal-g/wal-g/docs/PostgreSQL.md

 `ProbablyDelayed` segments range size is controlled via `WALG_INTEGRITY_MAX_DELAYED_WALS` setting.

 Output consists of:

 1. Status of `integrity` check:
     * `OK` if there are no missing segments
     * `WARNING` if there are some missing segments, but they are not `MISSING_LOST`
     * `FAILURE` if there are some `MISSING_LOST` segments
 2. A list that shows WAL segments in chronological order grouped by timeline and status.

+#### `timeline`
-`timeline` - check if the current cluster timeline is greater than or equal to any of the storage WAL segments timelines.
+Check if the current cluster timeline is greater than or equal to any of the storage WAL segments timelines.
 This check is useful to detect split-brain conflicts.
 Please note that this check works correctly only if new storage created, or the existing one cleaned when restoring from the backup or performing `pg_upgrade`.

 Output consists of:

 1. Status of `timeline` check:
     * `OK` if current timeline id matches the highest timeline id found in storage
     * `WARNING` if could not determine if current timeline matches the highest in storage